An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: The circuit

-A high B-field can be obtained with a coil consisting of several turns, but the self-inductance rises with the square of the number of turns.
-High values of the self-inductance yield a reactance that is difficult to compensate.
-In addition, as described previously, the generated field must be polarized orthogonally to the atom quantization axis $z$, i.e.~$\mathbf{B}_\mathrm{RF} \perp \mathbf{B}_0$.
-Since $\mathbf{B}_0$ is produced by strong electromagnets also installed in the reentrant viewports, $z$ is directed to the viewport surface. \fs{We have considered various three-dimensional loop shapes, fulfilling the constraint of preserving a large optical access to the viewport,} ranging from tilted ellipses to off-centered asymmetric profiles.
-The best trade-off was found with a two-turn loop shaped as a half-annulus, as depicted in Fig.~\ref{fig:coil}(a), \fs{improving upon previously reported bean-shaped loops} \cite{LompePhD, MitraPhD}.
-This planar coil geometry maximizes the field component orthogonal to $\mathbf{e}_z$ [see Fig.~\ref{fig:coil}(b)] for the fixed minimum distance between the atoms location and the coil.
-Moreover, as the generated field is almost fully polarized in the $x$-$y$ plane, it is nearly homogeneous over several millimeters around the atomic sample location, rendering the design robust to manufacturing imperfections.
+The best trade-off was found with a two-turn loop shaped as a half-annulus, as depicted in Fig.~\ref{fig:coil}(a), reminiscent of previously reported kidney-shaped loops\cite{LompePhD, MitraPhD}.
+This planar coil geometry maximizes the field component orthogonal to $\mathbf{e}_z$ [see Fig.~\ref{fig:coil}(b)] for the fixed minimum distance $d$ between the atoms location and the coil, $|d| \simeq 0.7\,R_\mathrm{ext}$.
+In particular, at the atoms location, the simulation estimates a magnetic-field component $B_{\perp} \approx 0.05\,\text{G/A}_\mathrm{pp}$ and an angle of approximately 70$^\circ$ between the field and the z-axis (see Appendix).
+This angle becomes 90$^\circ$ at a distance of about half of the coil external radius, which is however incompatible with our coil external radius and distance-to-atoms constraints.
+Moreover, the generated field is nearly homogeneous over several millimeters around the atomic sample location [see Fig.~\ref{fig:coil}(b)], rendering the design robust to manufacturing imperfections.
 The coil has been realized using the the same coaxial cable used for transmission-line transformers (see next paragraph).
 Using coaxial cable is not essential, as RF currents flow only on the braid and the central conductor is inactive, but it simplifies the construction and makes it reliable even for high powers.